apache/pulsar/site2/docs/security-tls-transport.md

 </Tabs>
 ````

-#### Hostname verification

-Hostname verification is a TLS security feature whereby a client can refuse to connect to a server if the `CommonName` does not match the hostname to which the hostname is connecting.

-By default, Pulsar clients disable hostname verification, as it requires that each broker has a DNS record and a unique cert.

-Moreover, as the administrator has full control of the CA, a bad actor is unlikely to be able to pull off a man-in-the-middle attack. `allowInsecureConnection` allows the client to connect to servers whose cert has not been signed by an approved CA. The client disables `allowInsecureConnection` by default, and you should always disable `allowInsecureConnection` in production environments.
-As long as you disable `allowInsecureConnection`, a man-in-the-middle attack requires that the attacker has access to the CA.

-One scenario where you may want to enable hostname verification is where you have multiple proxy nodes behind a VIP, and the VIP has a DNS record, for example, `pulsar.mycompany.com`.
-In this case, you can generate a TLS cert with `pulsar.mycompany.com` as the `CommonName`, and then enable hostname verification on the client.

 ### Configure CLI tools

 [Command-line tools](reference-cli-tools.md) like [`pulsar-admin`](reference-cli-tools.md#pulsar-admin), [`pulsar-perf`](reference-cli-tools.md#pulsar-perf), and [`pulsar-client`](reference-cli-tools.md#pulsar-client) use the `conf/client.conf` config file in a Pulsar installation.